johnrearden/pregcheck_expo_53/KNOWN_ISSUES.md

 # Known Issues

-## In-App Upgrade Database Connection Issue
+## In-App Upgrade Database Connection Issue (Internal Testers Only)

-**Status**: Fixed with `useNewConnection: true` **Affected**: Google Play in-app upgrades (when app remains open during update) **Severity**: Medium - Self-resolves on app restart **Fix**: Re-enabled `useNewConnection: true` in SQLiteProvider
+**Status**: Known Limitation - No Fix Available **Affected**: Internal testers upgrading while app is open **Severity**: Low - Only affects internal testing; self-resolves on restart; normal Play Store upgrades work fine **Workaround**: Force-close and reopen app after in-app upgrade

 ### Description

-When Google Play performs an in-app upgrade (e.g., from production to internal testing track) while the app is running, the database connection from the old version remains in memory.
+When Google Play performs an in-app upgrade (e.g., from production to internal testing track) **while the app is running**, the database connection from the old version remains in memory.
 When the app resumes with the new code, it attempts to use the stale connection, causing a `NullPointerException`.

+**IMPORTANT**: This ONLY affects the specific scenario where:
+- User is an internal tester
+- Old version is already running
+- Google Play interrupts with "new version available" dialog
+- User accepts and app upgrades in-place without closing

+**Normal upgrade paths work perfectly:**
+- ✅ Users upgrading through Play Store (app not running)
+- ✅ Fresh installs
+- ✅ Background updates when app is closed
+- ✅ Manual updates with app closed

 ### Error Signature